Microsoft/azure-docs.pt-pt/articles/data-factory/v1/data-factory-json-scripting-reference.md

 }
 ```

-#### <a name="example---using-windows-authentication-accessing-on-premises-odata-source"></a>Exemplo - acesso do Windows usando autenticação no local origem OData
+#### <a name="example---using-windows-authentication-accessing-on-premises-odata-source"></a>Exemplo-usando a autenticação do Windows para acessar a fonte OData local

 ```json
 {